We are taking action to address concerns around nutrient levels in Roebuck Bay.

 These steps include:

-- fast tracking a project to reline a pond to contain wastewater at the Broome South WWTP
+completion of a project to reline a pond to contain wastewater at the Broome South WWTP;

-- undertaking environmental investigations, as required by the Department of Environment Regulation, and overseen by an independent auditor.
+undertaking environmental investigations, as required by the Department of Water and Environmental Regulation, and overseen by an independent auditor.

-The Department of Environment Regulation classified the Broome South WWTP site as contaminated due to elevated levels of nutrients in the groundwater beneath the site, extending towards the Broome golf course.
+The Department of Water and Environmental Regulation (DWER) classified the Broome South WWTP site as contaminated due to elevated levels of nutrients in the groundwater beneath the site, extending towards the Broome golf course.

-We provide recycled water to the Broome golf course to irrigate its greens, saving precious drinking water.
+We provide recycled water to the Broome golf course to irrigate the greens, saving precious drinking water.
 This site is classified as possibly contaminated.

-The Department of Environment Regulation’s classification does not mean that the Broome South WWTP contributes wastewater or nutrients to Roebuck Bay, but it is a matter we are investigating and taking very seriously.
+The DWER’s classification doesn't mean that the Broome South WWTP contributes wastewater or nutrients to Roebuck Bay, but it is a matter we are investigating and taking very seriously.

-Please contact Sandy Hooft, Regional Engagement and Communications Officer North West, on email@example.com or (08) 9186 8266.
+Please contact Sandy Hooft, Senior Advisor Customer and Stakeholder North West, on email@example.com or (08) 9186 8266.

-Please complete the online form to receive updates on our work in Broome and invitations to future information sessions.
+Complete the online form below to receive updates on our work in Broome and invitations to future information sessions.